danielmillar/SlimeLink/README.md

 > SlimeLink is still in development.
 Some features are implemented; others remain pending.
 Bugs and data loss may occur,
 > use at your own risk.

-SlimeLink lets you access the AdvancedSlimeWorldManager API directly from Skript, using clean and intuitive syntax to easily create, load, save, and delete worlds.
+SlimeLink lets you access the AdvancedSlimePaper API directly from Skript, using clean and intuitive syntax to easily create, load, save, and delete worlds.

 ---